Our fully Guaranteed Restoration Service...

 Our Cabinet Restorers have over 40 years of experience and knowledge to enable them to restore your treasured clock or barometer back to its original condition.
 Whether its a late 17th century marquetry longcase clock which requires extensive restoration or a Regency mantel clock with minimal work required, we can work with you every step of the way to achieve your objective.

-Here is an example of an oak longcase clock restored recently for a customer whose wish was to return the clock back to its former glory.
+The fist photograph below is an oak longcase clock restored recently for a customer whose wish was to return the clock back to its former glory.
 There was extensive damage to the fretwork top and the base had been reduced in the past which made the clock look out of proportion.
 We carried out a complete restoration which involved repairing the fretwork top, stabilising the case throughout and rebuilding the base to the original proportions.

-The following images show quite an unusual project that we carried out for a customer some years ago.
+The next photographs was quite an unusual project that we carried out for a customer some years ago.
 They had acquired an original C.1720's movement and dial but the case had sadly been lost.

 They asked to us make a new case in the style of the period but the clock had to be a certain height to fit into their home.
 The case was not only made in the style of the period it was also to be constructed using methods that were traditionally used in the early 18th century.